-So, how to easily create grid in Photoshop?
+How to easily create a grid in Photoshop?
 Well, take the easy part as moderate.
-The below step-by-step guide will show you some different ways to generate girds in Photoshop.
+The step-by-step guide below will show you different ways to generate grids in Photoshop.

 What is Photoshop Grid?